 Meet Our Staff

 Pam has been keeping TDCPS active on social media and managing our website since 2014 from her home in Chicago, Illinois (USA).
 She also helps with administrative duties.
-Pam has been a dance teacher and choreographer for over 35 years and has been the studio manager for two top dance studios in the Chicago area, as well as Program Director for the American Dance Training Camps.
+Pam has been a dance teacher and choreographer for over 35 years and has been the studio manager for three top dance studios in the Chicago area, as well as Program Director for the American Dance Training Camps.
 With over 10 years as an executive administrative assistant, she now has her own virtual assistant business helping dance studios and performing artists thrive.

 TDCPS Tutu Coordinator